fountainstudios/AIMakecodeMarkdown/MappingTerrain_ACT4.md

 ```

 ## Step 1
-In this activity, you will have to go to the different sites that the AI found on the map and close them down.
-You will be using banners to signify that nobody can go into these areas. **No coding is required for this activity.**
+In this Activity, you need to go to the different locations that the AI found and close them down.
+You need to use banners to signify that the areas are closed and nobody can access them. **No coding is required for this Activity.**